 As the plane landed, the first thing that I noticed was how red the ground actually was.
 I mean they don’t call it Australia’s red centre for nothing!
 I had seen pictures of the place before but I always thought they must have been edited to get such vibrant colours.
 They are really not and nothing could have prepared me for it.
 It was absolutely incredible and I had never seen anywhere quite like it.
 And that’s before I even got to see any of the landmarks!

 As I took the free shuttle bus to the resort, I got my first glimpses (and some super blurry photos) of Kata Tjuta and Uluru.
 Since there were no flights that could get me there for the pickup time, I had a day to explore before my tour started.
 I had decided to stay at the Ayers Rock Resort as that was the pickup location for Adventure Tours so it was the simplest option although there is other accommodation nearby.
-I booked the cheapest bed that I could which was in a 20 person female dorm room in the Outback Pioneer Lodge.
+I booked the cheapest bed that I could which was in a 20 person female dorm room in the Outback Pioneer Lodge which is affiliated with YHA hostels.

 I checked in and headed to the nearest lookout point then went to explore the resort.
 The Outback Pioneer Lodge is a 2-star hostel but when you stay there you also get access to everywhere in the resort including swimming pools, gardens, shops and a museum.
 Ayers Rock Resort also host several free cultural activities that you can take part in like spear and boomerang throwing, traditional dance shows and bushcraft lessons.
 I attended a few of these, picked up some supplies from the shop and had dinner at the restaurant before returning to my bunk and turning in for the night.